The countries that are part of EU trade, the certificates you need, and how to get consignments checked.

 Pigs must have either a slapmark, an ear tag, or a tattoo with the herd mark of their holding - find out more about pig identification requirements.

-If there are any errors in the documentation for your incoming consignment, eg unidentified animals, you must:
+If you see any errors in the documentation for your incoming consignment you must:

 - contact APHA immediately